According to the CDC, 42.4% of Americans are obese.

 As for losing excess weight, you can expect to lose only 40% of your excess weight, which is inferior to the 60%+ fat loss offered by the gastric sleeve.

 Follow-up for Gastric Banding

-Like with all weight loss surgeries, you’ll need to attend regular appointments with your nutritionist, both before and after surgery.
+Like with all weight loss surgeries, you’ll need to attend regular appointments with your nutritionist before and after surgery.

-For the first 2 weeks after surgery, only liquids are allowed.
-From 2 to 4 weeks, you’ll start eating soft foods, and one month after surgery you can start eating regular meals.
+For the first two weeks after surgery, only liquids are allowed.
+From 2 to 4 weeks, you’ll start eating soft foods, and one month after surgery, you can start eating regular meals.

 After each adjustment, you’ll need to progress from liquids to soft to regular foods again.
 Therefore, the gastric band has the biggest impact on your daily eating habits.

-Weight loss is a tough, and grueling journey.
+Weight loss is a tough and grueling journey.
 Most quit.
-Those who do not are mentally burnt out and often resort back to their old habits.
-Weight loss surgeries are not cheat codes, but it will make your weight loss journey a lot easier and more sustainable.
+Those who do not are mentally burnt out and often resort to their old habits.
+Weight loss surgeries are not cheat codes, but they will make your weight loss journey much easier and more sustainable.

-To get the body you always wanted, book a virtual consultation with Dr. Moein at Healthy Life Bariatrics.
-Dr. Moein specializes in bariatric weight loss surgery and cosmetic body contouring in Los Angeles, CA and is fully equipped with a qualified team to help you achieve your weight loss goals.
+Book a virtual consultation with Dr. Moein at Healthy Life Bariatrics to get the body you always wanted.
+Dr. Moein specializes in bariatric weight loss surgery and cosmetic body contouring in Los Angeles, CA, and is fully equipped with a qualified team to help you achieve your weight loss goals.